 In MillChris Developments Ltd v Waters, a contractor sought an injunction to prevent the client from proceeding with an adjudication.
 The adjudication concerned a payment and defects dispute at Ms Waters' home.

 The contractor had written to the adjudicator requesting that the adjudication be postponed until after the current "lockdown" measures were over.
 The adjudicator had refused to postpone the adjudication but had suggested a two-week extension to the timetable to allow for any difficulty caused by the crisis.
 However, the contractor disagreed with the extension and sought an injunction from the Technology & Construction Court ("TCC").

 The Court decided that an injunction should not be granted, allowing the adjudication to go ahead.

-The threshold for granting an injunction so as to prevent an adjudication from going ahead was high.
+The threshold for granting an injunction to prevent an adjudication from going ahead was high.
 In this case, the COVID-19 crisis did not cause any breach of natural justice that would necessitate such an injunction.
 In fact, the difficulties encountered in obtaining evidence for the adjudication had little to do with the crisis, and any such difficulties could be mitigated by the proposed extension to the timetable.

 As the first case to touch on the interplay between adjudication and the COVID-19 crisis, the English Courts have made clear that in most cases a "business as usual" approach should be taken to such proceedings.
 Most adjudications can be conducted remotely; where practical difficulties are encountered in doing so, an extension to the timetable can be used to address them.